Weight Loss for Type 2 Diabetics

-Quote: "It has been proven that weight loss can be a very efficient means to counteract the effects of type 2 diabetes, and in some cases, eradicate the disease entirely."
+Weight loss can be a very efficient means to counteract the effects of type 2 diabetes.

 Weight Loss for Type 2 Diabetics: Meal Replacements or a Standard Food-Based Diet